Paris agreement on climate change: World reaction to US pullout

 In Mexico, former President Vicente Fox criticized Trump's move, saying on Twitter: "He's declaring war on the planet itself."

-Fox, who has clashed with Trump since last year's presidential campaign, said the American leader's decision "condemns this generation and those to come" and would leave "a dark legacy just to satisfy your greediness."
+Fox, who has clashed with Trump since last year's presidential campaign, said the U.S. leader's decision "condemns this generation and those to come" and would leave "a dark legacy just to satisfy your greediness."

-Meanwhile, General Motors, the No. 1 U.S. automaker, said it would continue its commitment to "creating a better environment."
-The automaker highlighted its development of the Chevrolet Bolt electric vehicle with 238 miles of range on a single charge and a net price of less than $30,000.

 Bill Ford, chairman of the Ford Motor Co., also weighed in, saying: "We believe climate change is real, and remain deeply committed to reducing greenhouse gas emissions in our vehicles and our facilities."